How to Trade

 relies on past information to forecast a stock price, is relevant in predicting

-a high return because the stock price adjusts quickly to new public information.
+a high The benefit one receives on an investment. because the stock price adjusts quickly to new public information.

 - A strong form of efficiency believes that a stock price reflects all the historical data, past trends, relevant latest information as well as insider information.
 It is impossible to earn an excess return by any means.
 Like with semi-strong form, neither technical nor fundamental analysis will work.

 Efficient Market Hypothesis has a few anomalies.
 Some of them are the calendar effect, post-earnings-announcement drift, The strength of a trend.
 Its corollary is the pace at which the value of an asset changes. effect, and value effect.